 - Online at Taxpayer Access Point (TAP) under the Business section – tap.utah.gov

 - In person at any Tax Commission office

 210 North 1950 West

 Salt Lake City, Utah 84134-7000

-To qualify for a Letter of Good Standing, all of the tax returns the corporation is responsible for must be filed and all taxes paid, including any penalties and interest, from the time the company was registered with the Utah Department of Commerce to do business in Utah.
+To qualify for a Letter of Good Standing, the corporation must be current on all tax returns and tax payments, including penalties and interest from the time registered to do business with the Utah Department of Commerce to do business in Utah.

-A Letter of Good Standing is usually issued within ten days after receiving the request, and following verification that all returns and payments are in good standing.
+A Letter of Good Standing is usually issued within ten days after the request is verified.

 Submit the Letter of Good Standing to the Utah Department of Commerce with the Application for Reinstatement